 Outcome: Ensure hard-to-fill shifts are covered in advance

-While escalated rates come with an increased cost, some shifts need escalating to ensure they are filled and this should be done early and appropriately with the right financial controls in place.
-During a 6-month period across all of Patchwork’s partner Trusts, 89% of escalated shifts were filled.
-By selecting a fully interoperable solution, shifts can be automatically escalated between your rostering solution, your temporary staffing bank and your vendor management system (VMS), ensuring no time is wasted on admin and all shifts are filled.
+While escalated pay rates come with an increased cost, some shifts need escalating to ensure they are filled and this should be done early and appropriately with the right financial controls in place.
+During a 6-month period across all of Patchwork’s partner organisations, 89% of escalated shifts were filled.
+By selecting a fully interoperable staffing software for healthcare organisations, shifts can be automatically escalated between your rostering solution, your NHS bank and your vendor management system (VMS), ensuring no time is wasted on admin and all shifts are filled.
 Our rate escalation tool automatically ensures that only appropriate shifts are escalated with the right level of approval.

 These five key tactics drawn from country-wide hospital staffing data have a common theme: a forward-oriented, proactive approach is essential to the delivery of successful staffing outcomes.

-Patchwork Health is working hard to support our NHS partners in building strong internal and collaborative staff banks, enabling successful advance shift advertisement and capacity building.
-For further information on how you can increase the shift fill rate at your bank, please email email@example.com and one of the Patchwork team will be happy to advise.
+Patchwork Health is working hard to support our partners in building strong internal and collaborative NHS banks, enabling successful advance shift advertisement and capacity building.
+For further information on how you can increase the shift fill rate at your NHS bank, please email email@example.com and one of the Patchwork team will be happy to advise.